Chuck Rock – Review

 Replay Value

-Sadly this game lacks replay value, and once completed you may only wish to revisit it once or twice before turning your attention to the next challenge.
+Sadly, this game lacks replay value.
+There is only one difficulty setting and once completed you may only wish to revisit it once or twice before turning your attention to the next challenge.

 (screenshot taken by author)